If you're a new business then the next thing you're going to need are lovely new clients.

-If you drop the ball and don't show up for your audience, they will find someone else.
-And if you leave marketing to when you have no work coming in, it means you will be desperate - and this will show.
+If you drop the ball and leave your marketing to when you have no work coming in, it means you will be desperate - and this will show.
 Moreover, you might resort to mad promotional discounts or taking on clients that are a giant pain in the arse.

 You are better than that.

 Taking on more clients than you can handle is surely the best case scenario and means you are growing.
 This is when scaling up and leveraging your business are the next natural stages, so automating and outsourcing will be your priorities.

 Check out my interview with Automation guru, Jason Martin and his Top 10 Automation Tools.

 Create a Marketing Plan for the year ahead because it's the ONLY way to run a great business, yo!

 You know what your business will be doing month to month (and not taking each month as it comes)